erbayat/erbayat/README.md

 👋 Hello, I'm Egemen!

 📚 I'm a Ph.D.
-Candidate in Electrical Engineering at GW ECE, specializing in ML, computer vision, and network applications.
+Candidate in Electrical & Computer Engineering at George Washington University, specializing in ML, computer vision, and network applications.

-🎓 Proud Alumnus of BOUN EE.
+🎓 Alumnus of Bogazici University Electrical & Electronics Engineering.

 🐎 I'm passionate about horse riding and exploring the great outdoors through hiking.